Want to learn more about this at Kettering Health?Learn More

 One in eight men will be diagnosed with prostate cancer in their lifetimes.
 But the risk for African American men is higher—75% higher.

-“Starting in your early to mid-40s, engage in this discussion with your family doctor,” says, Oncologist Dr. E. Ronald Hale.
+“Starting in your early to mid-40s, engage in this discussion with your family doctor,” says, Radiation Oncologist Dr. E. Ronald Hale.
 “Be diligent about having regular prostate screening tests done.”

 What are the risk factors?